Listen Well

 Most leaders, especially new leaders, bring enormous needs to…

-• Do Right Things,
+• Do the Right Things,

 • Fix Problems,